 For most people, coffee is top of mind when you talk about caffeine, but tea should be high on that list as well.
 Of all the beverages that contain caffeine, these are the two most popular.
-Let’s take a look at coffee vs tea and how they measure up against one another for caffeine content, health benefits, and taste.
+Let’s take a look at coffee and tea and how they measure up against one another for caffeine content, health benefits, and taste.

 This can help you make the decision about which is best, and which is right for you and your needs.
 It’s easy to agree that caffeine is an incredibly popular stimulant.
 It can be found in over sixty different plant species all over the globe and is most commonly found in coffee, tea, and chocolate.
 While there are many different drinks today that contain caffeine, the most popular are still coffee and tea.
 In fact, some studies show that 80% of people in the United States drink one or the other.

-In this article, we’re going to look at how they compare for caffeine content, health benefits, taste, and environmental impact.
+In this article, we’re going to look at how they compare caffeine content, health benefits, taste, and environmental impact.
 Which one do you predict will come out on top?

-Coffee vs Tea: Which Has More Caffeine?
+Which One Has More Caffeine?

 If you look at them in their raw form – coffee beans vs tea leaves – then coffee does have more caffeine.
 However, that fact won’t do you much good unless you’re going around munching on coffee beans and chewing on tea leaves.
 Instead, we need to see how their caffeine contents stack up once they are prepared as beverages.